Author: Yvette Ruddock / Codes: CAP1, CC14 / Published: 06/02/2018

 The first priority in the treatment of sepsis is the “give” part give IV fluids, give antibiotics and give oxygen if needed.

 This is where you can make a real difference to your patient’s care.
 If the patient’s lactate (which should be back now, as you’ve almost certainly got point of care testing) is 2-4, they need an IV fluid bolus within an hour.
 The best way of ensuring this happens?
 Give the fluid yourself.
-If you dont know how to run fluids through, ask one of the nurses in your department -they’ll be more than happy to show you how to do it.
-If your patient has sepsis, give them a proper fluid challenge there is no point giving one litre of saline over four hours.
-500ml over 15minutes, as per ALERT, is reasonable these patients probably need more fluid.
-If youre hesitant to give too much fluid, especially if the patient also has signs of pulmonary oedema, get a senior involved early.
+If you don’t know how to run fluids through, ask one of the nurses in your department — they’ll be more than happy to show you how to do it.
+If your patient has sepsis, give them a proper fluid challenge — there is no point giving one litre of saline over four hours, even if they’ve got a history of heart failure.
+500ml over 15 minutes, as per ALERT, is reasonable – these patients probably need more fluid.
+If you’re hesitant to give too much fluid, especially if the patient also has signs of pulmonary oedema, get a senior involved early.

 Remember to check the allergy status before giving your patients antibiotics, and to follow your local guidelines as to which antibiotics are indicated.

 All the guidelines emphasise that patients need reviewing regularly.
 If they are not improving, or are high risk, they need reviewing by a senior doctor.
-This means that you must get the ED registrar or consultant to review your patient, and check everything that can be done, is being done.
+This means that you must get the ED registrar or consultant to review your patient, and check everything that can be done, is being done (and document their review!).